COGS18/Projects/overview.md

 ### Project Schedule

 - W7: Project Description released
-- W8: By the end of this week, you must have a project topic / outline
+- W8: By the end of this week, you should have a project topic / outline
 - W9-10: Work on the project
 - **Finals Week: projects due**